Skip to main content

 Authentication & Authorization:

-• Team Context: Automatic team resolution from tokens
+• User Context: Automatic user and team resolution from tokens

 MCP Server Management